MikeWise2718/markdowndocs/hwinfo/hwinfo.md

 # HwINFO App
 - Has blue icon when running, can be viewed in tray.
   - Keystrokes: `Alt-Windows Key-HwInfo`
+- Configuration page can be hard to find
+   - One place is on the Sensor Status Page lower right (a big gear icon)
+   - Another place is right clicking on the tray icon and getting to settings - which does not reliably appear for some reason
+ - Shared Memory
+   - The Shared Memory is only available on the Pro version - it goes away after 12 hours on the Free Version
+   - The StreamDeck plugin can only reliably get to the Shared Memory if it starts as administrator - oddly it works sometimes anyway, but usually not
 - This is how it needs to be configured
    - "Minimize Sensors instead of Closing" is checked
    - "Shared Memory support" is checked<br>